Arnav1145/Health_App_Analysis-Deployment/README.md

 # Health_App : Analysis and Deployment on Streamlit
-All the files related to the assignment
+All the files related to the analysis and deployment

 The dataset is downloaded from https://github.com/logpai/loghub/tree/master/HealthApp